Cape Town & Zim holiday diary: Zimbabwe leg |

 - What to pack for Zimbabwe: I’ve dedicated a whole article to items you might need in Zimbabwe and southern Africa – see What to pack for a Zimbabwe holiday.

-In the next post of this holiday diary series, I’ll reveal our favourite spots in Harare.
+Read the next post of this holiday diary series: Our favourite spots in Harare.

 The Ultimate Trip Planning Kit: Digital Download